 Applicants are required to provide background information, a resume, a list of three references, and a 1-page cover letter describing how they believe the program will help them accomplish their political and professional goals.
 The Selection Committee, which consists of campaign experts, selects qualified fellows on the basis of experience, work ethic, and ability to learn skills necessary for effective campaign management.

-All fellows will participate in one of the three concentrations: Field, Finance, or Communications:
+All fellows will participate in one of the four concentrations: Field, Finance, Communications, or Data & Analytics:

 The Finance Concentration is designed to prepare graduating fellows for leadership of a finance department on a targeted campaign.
 The concentration will explore advanced donor research, call-time management, donor prospecting, finance planning, direct mail solicitation, online fundraising, and event planning.